 Fave Tracks: My Old Man, Dreams From Yesterday, On the Level, Watching Him Fade Away

 Paul Weller – “A Kind Revolution”

 May seems to be the month of the solo artist, with five of my favorite six albums being solo releases.
 The eldest of these, Mr. Modfather himself Paul Weller is in the middle of a great late-career run of outstanding albums, of which the latest “A Kind Revolution” forms part of.
-The last ten years has seen Weller release some of his best work in a career that is already forty years deep and which peaked with the Jam and Style Council.
+The last ten years have seen Weller release some of his best work in a career that is already forty years deep and which peaked with the Jam and Style Council.
 However, to be frank, I can’t name many artists from his era that are still making as interesting music as the songs found on “A Kind Revolution,” while wanting to innovate and continue evolving musically as Weller is.
-“A Kind Revolution” is diverse stylistically, with boogie rock, soul and jazz all featuring, and Weller himself vocally sounding as good as ever.
-Hopefully Weller has a few more years left in him yet because if the last few albums are anything to go by, you know that the next album will be different from the last one.
+“A Kind Revolution” is diverse stylistically, with boogie rock, soul, and jazz all featuring, and Weller himself vocally sounding as good as ever.
+Hopefully, Weller has a few more years left in him yet because if the last few albums are anything to go by, you know that the next album will be different from the last one.